Designing for engagement

 -

-Position the brand as a strategic technology partner
+Position the brand as an AI thought leader

 -